io-gui/io/README.md

 ## Reactive WebGL Elements

-One of the unique features of Io-Gui is its ability to render custom elements in the DOM using WebGL shaders.
-Elements like sliders and color editors that extend the `IoGl` element have the ability to render their contents using GLSL shading language.
-Element properties and CSS theme variables are automatically mapped to shader uniforms.
+One of the unique features of Io-Gui is its ability to render custom elements using WebGL shaders.
+Elements that extend the `IoGl` element have the ability to render their contents using GLSL shading language.
+Element properties and CSS theme variables are reactively mapped to shader uniforms.

 ## Development

 Io-Gui has no runtime dependencies and only a few development dependencies.
 Aside from the typescript compiler, Io-Gui relies on very little tooling for development, linting and testing.
-In theory, you should be able to just type `tsc` and get started.
+You should be able to just type `tsc` and get started.
 However, for the sake of convenience, it uses [nodejs] and [yarn] to run development scripts.

 To download and develop Io-Gui locally: